Community Detection in Multiplex Networks: Introduction

 \rev{Unfortunately, c}ommunity detection methods \rev{for} simple graphs are not sufficient to deal with the complexity of the multiplex \rev{model, for three main reasons.
 First, without allowing the analysis of subsets of the layers some communities may become hidden by edges in irrelevant layers.
 This is a common problem also in traditional multivariate data analysis, where several preprocessing methods have been developed to remove irrelevant information and algorithms have been extended to explore subsets of the data dimensions, as done by subspace clustering methods.
 Second, algorithms not explicitly representing the different layers cannot differentiate between different types of multiplex communities, e.g., those present on a single layer and those made of specific combinations of layers.
 Third, without a concept of layer it is not possible to include the same actor in different communities depending on the layer where the actor is active.
 In other words, community detection methods for simple graphs cannot conceptually represent (and thus discover) some types of communities that can only be defined on multilayer networks, although this does not imply that non-multilayer methods will always be outperformed by multilayer algorithms.}

 \rev{To address the above limitations, several community detection algorithms for multiplex networks have been recently proposed, based on different definitions of community and different computational approaches.} Recent works have provided a partial overview of \rev{existing algorithms}. \citep{Kim2015} proposed some criteria to compare multi-layered community detection algorithms, but without \rev{any} experimental evaluation.
 Similarly, \citep{Bothorel2015} highlighted the conceptual differences among different clustering methods over attributed graphs, including edge-labeled graphs that can be used to represent multiplex networks, but only provided a taxonomy of the different algorithms without any experimental analysis. \citep{Loe2015} instead performed a pairwise comparison of the different clusterings produced by some existing algorithms.
+The work by \citep{Huang2020} provides a more general overview on multilayer networks (which include multiplex networks), but without comprehensive experiments.

 This article provides a systematic review and experimental comparison of existing methods\rev{, with the aim of} simplify\rev{ing} the choice and the setup of the most appropriate algorithm for the task at hand. \rev{We test the accuracy of the different methods with respect to some given ground truth on both synthetic and real networks and we study their scalability in terms of the size of the network, both vertically (number of layers) and horizontally (number of actors).} At the same time, \rev{we} highlight weaknesses and strengths of specific methods and of the current state-of-the-art as a whole\rev{, showing how even the most sophisticated methods fail to identify some types of communities}.